-The letter goes on to explain that the entire balance and any accumulated fees, interest, etc. is being forgiven.
-At first glance, and for many borrowers, this is a wonderful blessing and a sign that the banks are really doing the right thing.
+The letter about her Home Equity account goes on to explain that the entire balance and any accumulated fees, interest, etc. is being forgiven.
+At first glance, and for many borrowers, this is a wonderful blessing.
+And, a sign that the banks are really doing the right thing.
 However, this letter raises some serious red flags that borrowers and the public need to be aware of.

-The homeowner knows that he is paying more for his house than it is worth and more than he would have to pay in rent for a comparable home.
+The homeowner knows that he is paying more for his house than it is worth.
+And, more than he would have to pay in rent for a comparable home.
 This is the typical borrower that, sooner or later, will wind up in foreclosure.
-However, if this homeowner were granted principal forgiveness on his 2nd mortgage, he would be close enough to a “break even” in his home’s equity position that keeping the house and paying on the 1st mortgage would make economic sense.
+However, if this homeowner were granted principal forgiveness on his 2nd mortgage, he would be close enough to a “break-even” in his home’s equity position that keeping the house and paying on the 1st mortgage would make economic sense.
 Thus, saving the house from foreclosure and saving his creditors from a bankruptcy that would likely follow the foreclosure.
 Unfortunately, the banks appear to be forgiving the principal on a random and unsolicited basis.

-In this case, I advised my client against accepting the offer (which, by the way, is automatic unless you contact the bank within 30 days and affirmatively reject it).
-A borrower that is in foreclosure because the property is hopelessly underwater will often benefit from a bankruptcy to discharge the deficiency balance and any additional debt that may have resulted from the events leading up to foreclosure (2nd mortgage, medical bills, credit card bills, etc.).
+In this case, I advised my client against accepting the offer; which, by the way, is automatic unless you contact the bank within 30 days and affirmatively reject it.
+A borrower that is in foreclosure because the property is hopelessly underwater will often benefit from bankruptcy to discharge the deficiency balance.
+And, any additional debt that may have resulted from the events leading up to foreclosure (2nd mortgage, medical bills, credit card bills, etc.).